 #LastSeen on tour

 In January 2022, #LastSeen.
-Pictures of Nazi Deportations will go on tour in a historic truck fitted as an exhibition space.
-The traveling exhibition will attract attention, drum up support for the initiative and provide research tips.
-The tour will mainly visit sites where we hope to find new pictures.
+Pictures of Nazi Deportations set off on tour in a historic truck fitted as an exhibition space.
+The traveling exhibition attracts attention and drums up support for the project.
+The tour mainly visits sites where we hope to find new pictures.

-The exhibition will raise awareness of the fact that many of the streets and squares where deportees assembled are still part of townscapes today.
-Visitors will be encouraged to search for more pictures and information in these places.
+The traveling exhibition raises awareness of the fact that many of the streets and squares people were deported from are still part of townscapes today.
+Visitors are encouraged to search for more pictures and information in these places.
 Everyone can help, from local historians to anyone interested in supporting the project.
-The exhibition will explain exactly how to do this.
+The exhibition explains exactly how to do this.

-Contributors will help the #LastSeen researchers collect, categorize and process new material and information.
+Contributors help the #LastSeen researchers collect, categorize, and process new material and information.
 We plan to hold special local events where people can bring in privately owned photos from the Nazi era so that historians can look over them and explain what they show.
-As soon as the exhibition sites have been finalized, the dates and locations will be published here.

 Both the exhibition and the #LastSeen project as a whole aim to support exploratory and discovery learning.
 One of the project’s goals is to foster conscious, active remembrance of the Nazi period.
 This involves building a bridge from past to present, because thinking about the deportations back then – and how the witnesses behaved – forces us to think about situations today when we look away.